Anifrolumab

 Anifrolumab was approved for medical use in the United States in July 2021, and in the European Union in February 2022.
 The U.S. Food and Drug Administration considers it to be a first-in-class medication.

 Mechanism of Action

 In systemic lupus erythematosus, the body can produce a great amount of type 1 interferon, which activates the immune system excessively and creates problems for lupus patients.
-Anifrolumab acts to block INF-1 from sending signals to other immune cells, which prevents the body from being attacked by itself.
+Anifrolumab acts to block IFN-1 from sending signals to other immune cells, which prevents the body from being attacked by itself.

 Adverse effects

 The most common adverse effect was shingles, which occurred in 5% of patients in the low-dose group, to 10% in the high-dose group, and to 2% in the placebo group.
 Overall adverse effect rates were comparable in all groups.

 History

 The drug was developed by MedImmune, a unit of AstraZeneca, which chose to move anifrolumab instead of sifalimumab into phase III trials for lupus in 2015.